Calum-Quinn/Master/Labo05/001_DeployAppLocalTestCluster.md

 Be careful with the indentation of the YAML files.
 If your code editor has a YAML mode, enable it.

-  * Deploy and verify the API-Service and Pod (similar to the Redis ones) and verify that they are up and running on the correct ports.
+  * Deploy and verify the API-Service and Pod `kubectl create -f api-svc.yaml` and verify that they are up and running on the correct ports.

 ### Deploy the Frontend Pod